juliorenanp/juliorenanp/README.md

 ### Hi there 👋

-😁 I’m currently learning: Angular, Node, Docker, Typescript and TDD. 👌
+😁 I’m currently learning: Node, Docker, Typescript and TDD. 👌

 💬 Ask me about: .Net, Animes, Music and lifestyle. 😉